Policies for Awarded Grants

 1. Verification and documentation

-• funds were spent.
+• Council will request financial documentation from grantee to determine exactly how funds were spent.
 If grantee does not provide requested documentation, skip to # 2.

 • Council will review all financial documents to verify their accuracy and authenticity